 The Last Supper

 Historical Notes from a Fan

 The ship has long since sailed on capitalizing on the success of Jesus Christ Superstar in the same way that “knock-off” recordings long had.
-But “budget” labels famous for releasing low cost sound alike albums still exist.
-So it’s not hard to imagine that these recordings (this is the point where the classification “studio cast” begins to apply more, since one can no longer accurately say they are riding the coattails of any one production) continued to flourish, and still do to this day.
-With all studio cast recordings, it’s generally the opinion of this particular fan that since the performers lack the experience of getting on a stage and actually performing the show in front of an audience, the performances are pleasant enough, but not always up to par with a real cast album.
+But “budget” labels famous for releasing low-cost sound-alike albums still exist.
+So it’s not hard to imagine that these recordings (this is the point where the classification “studio cast” begins to apply more since one can no longer accurately say they are riding the coattails of a specific production) continued to flourish, and still do to this day.
+With all studio cast recordings, it’s generally the opinion of this particular fan that since the performers lack the experience of getting on a stage and performing the show in front of an audience, the performances are pleasant enough, but not always up to par with a real cast album.